 - To support students as they transition into STEM disciplines (e.g. as first-time freshmen, transfer students, or newly declared majors) with the goal of improving persistence in STEM.

-- To provide opportunities for students to engage in research projects, internships, and international activities with the goal of encouraging continuation to graduate school and professional careers in STEM.
+- To provide opportunities for students to engage in research projects and internships with the goal of encouraging continuation to graduate school and professional careers in STEM.

 - To provide additional professional development and graduate school preparation activities with the goal of increasing the number of students entering graduate programs and professional careers in STEM.